 Lambay Farm: Sustainable & Organic Practices

-The farm on Lambay has been running since before Cecil and Maude bought the island in 1904, but the only information we currently have on record is of that from the family.
-Daphne reminisces in I Remember, I Remember about her mother Maude churning the fresh milk into butter and making "island cheese" with Kathleen Cashman, who came from Killarney to work on Lambay as a dairymaid, housemaid and cook and whose striking portrait by Maude still hangs in the Castle hallway outside the kitchen.
+The farm on Lambay has been running since before Cecil and Maude Baring bought the island in 1904, but the only information we currently have on record comes from within the family.
+Daphne, their eldest daughter, reminisces in I Remember, I Remember about her mother Maude churning the fresh milk into butter and making "island cheese" with Kathleen Cashman, who came from Killarney to work on Lambay as a dairymaid, housemaid and cook and whose striking portrait by Maude still hangs in the Castle hallway outside the kitchen.

-At some point during Rupert's "reign", there was a conversion from dairy to beef cattle and the "Lambay black face" sheep were removed as the number of staff on the island dwindled throughout the late 20th Century.
+At some point during their son Rupert's "reign", there was a conversion from dairy to beef cattle and the "Lambay black face" sheep were removed as the number of staff on the island dwindled throughout the late 20th Century.
 By the time of Rupert's death in 1994, Lambay's farming activity was greatly reduced.
 Two members of staff, however, set their eyes and hearts on the protection of Lambay and settled in for the duration.